 Blue chip from the second row

-The naming of St. Laurent goes back to St. Lawrence.
-Incidentally, he is also considered the patron saint of cooks.
+The name "St. Laurent" leads back to St. Lawrence, who is also seen as the patron for chefs.
 His memorial day (10th of August) coincides with the beginning of St. Laurent's ripening.
-In this time window, the first red colorations on the St. Laurent berries can be observed.
+In this time window, the first shades of red can be observed on the grapes' skins.

-A high natural ripeness of the berries in combination with good extract and acidity usually results in particularly aromatic, strong and at the same time fresh red wines.
-The range of flavors is wide-ranging: blackcurrants, wild cherries, elderberries or dark chocolate are the defining components - for longer-aged wines, the relationship to Pinot Noir is tastable.
-The acid is clearly emphasized in the St. Laurent, the tannins are considered to be thoroughly pleasant.
-The expansion in small wooden barrels sets in many cases the icing on the cake i this sophisticated grape variety.
+A high natural ripeness of the berries in combination with good extract and acidity usually results in particularly aromatic, strong and fresh red wines.
+It covers a wide range of different flavours: blackcurrant, wild cherries, elderberries or dark chocolate are the defining components - in aged St. Laurent wines, the relation to Pinot Noir becomes more visible.
+There is a high acidity in St. Laurent wines, with tannins, that are generally considered to be thoroughly pleasant.
+In many cases, the barrel aging puts the icing on the cake in this sophisticated grape variety.

 St. Laurent usually is special and rare at the same time and therefore often found in excellent qualities.
 Depending on the fruitiness and density of these interesting red wines they either match lighter or stronger dishes from game to mature cheeses.